storestartup/partially-api/source/index.html.md

 > Make sure to replace `your_api_key` with your API key.

 Partial.ly uses API keys to allow access to the API.
 You can find your API key in the [Partial.ly merchant portal](https://partial.ly/merchant) by navigating to Settings > general.
 If you have don't have any API key yet, click the generate key link to generate a new API key.
-Your API key carry many privileges, so be sure to keep them secure!
-Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.
+Your API key carries many privileges, so be sure to keep it secure!
+Do not share your secret API key in publicly accessible areas such as GitHub, client-side code, and so forth.

 Partial.ly expects for the API key to be included in all API requests to the server in a header that looks like the following: